Paddle customer portal.

 Sellers wanted the portal to look and feel like their website and products

-Competitor analysis of Stripe, Lemon Squeezy, and Chargebee was undertaken
+Competitor analysis of Stripe, Lemon Squeezy, and Chargebee

 Early iterations, concepts and ideas